-ESC203 Geographic Information Systems SEM 1
+ESC203 Geographic Information Systems

-Prerequisite: A pass in Year 1 Science courses
+Prerequisite: A pass in any two Year 1 Science courses Continuous Assessment: 60%; Final Examination: 40% analysis.

-The purpose of this course is to introduce students to Geographic Information Systems (GIS), with particular emphasis on spatial data structures, data entry and editing, digital cartography, spatial queries, and introductory spatial analysis.
+The purpose of this course is to introduce students to Geographic Information Systems (GIS), with particular emphasis on spatial data structures, data entry and editing, digital cartography, spatial queries, and introductory spatial

 The course is made of the following components: lectures, labs, and tutorials.
 In the lectures, the conceptual elements of the above topics will be discussed which are covered through interactive lectures, group discussions, and readings.
-The labs are designed in such a way that students will gain hands-on experience in data input, data management, data analyses, and result presentation in a geographical information system software such as Arc GIS/QGIS software and handling of hardware such as GPS.
+The labs are designed in such a way that students will gain hands-on experience in data input, data management, data analyses, and result presentation in a geographical information system software such as Arc GIS/ QGIS software and handling of hardware such as GPS.